Skip to content

 "Every slog.Info, slog.Warn, slog.Error call includes \"tenant_id\", tid."

-Pre-registered experiments on Claude Opus 4.6 showed that literal code tokens in directives produce measurably higher compliance than abstract descriptions — especially on greenfield code and new domains where Claude has no existing patterns to copy.
+Pre-registered experiments on Claude Opus 4.6 showed that literal code tokens in directives produce measurably higher compliance than abstract descriptions — especially on greenfield code and new domains where the model has no existing patterns to copy.

 Provide grep-verifiable checks

 The compile pipeline generates verification checklist items from your Enforcement section.
-If you name a concrete check, it becomes a self-audit item Claude runs before finishing:
+If you name a concrete check, it becomes a self-audit item the model runs before finishing:

 Enforcement: "grep -rn tenant_id internal/repository/ — every query must match"

-Invariants with grep-verifiable enforcement produce higher compliance because Claude can check its own work mechanically.
+Invariants with grep-verifiable enforcement produce higher compliance because the model can check its own work mechanically.

 Check directive quality with /edikt:gov:score